BM123499/Stockfish/Readme.md

 Stockfish supports large pages on Linux and Windows.
 Large pages make the hash access more efficient, improving the engine speed, especially on large hash sizes.
-Typical increases are 5..10% in terms of nps, but speed increases up to 30% have been measured.
+Typical increases are 5..10% in terms of nodes per second, but speed increases up to 30% have been measured.
 The support is automatic.
 Stockfish attempts to use large pages when available and will fall back to regular memory allocation when this is not the case.